AaltoSciComp/python-for-scicomp/content/data-formats.rst

    - **Space efficiency:** Good for numeric data.
    - **Good for sharing/archival:** Yes.
    - Tidy data:
-       - Speed: Good
+       - Speed: Ok
-       - Ease of use: Ok
+       - Ease of use: Good
    - Array data:
-       - Speed: Great
+       - Speed: Good
        - Ease of use: Great
    - **Best use cases:** Working with big datasets in array data format.
 Especially useful if the dataset contains spatial or temporal dimensions.
 Archiving or sharing those datasets.